Zoher Kachwala

 I am a PhD candidate at Indiana Universityâs Luddy School of Informatics, Computing and Engineering, under the guidance of Professor Filippo Menczer.
 I am actively involved in the Observatory on Social Media and the NaN research group.
 I also have the privilege to collaborate with Professor Jisun An and Professor Haewoon Kwak.

-My research focuses on advancing the capabilities of frontier Large Language Models to solve large-scale, real-world challenges through collaborative scientific advancement.
-I drive breakthrough technologies in foundational AI systems for practical applications like semantic search and safe content generation through:
+My research focuses on Large Language Models with emphasis on evaluation, interpretability, and production deployment.
+I work on practical applications like semantic search and safe content generation through:

 Recent GitHub Activity